ruby/www.ruby-lang.org/en/news/_posts/2017-08-29-multiple-vulnerabilities-in-rubygems.md

 lang: en
 ---

-There are multiple vulnerabilites in RubyGems bundled by Ruby.
+There are multiple vulnerabilities in RubyGems bundled by Ruby.
 It is [reported at the official blog of RubyGems](http://blog.rubygems.org/2017/08/27/2.6.13-released.html).

 ## Details

-The following vulnerabilites have been reported.
+The following vulnerabilities have been reported.

 * a DNS request hijacking vulnerability
 * an ANSI escape sequence vulnerability